 It is all part of the personalized education that separates Monmouth from other institutions and prepares students for the next chapter in their professional lives.

 The Bruce Springsteen Archives and Center for American Music at Monmouth University serves as the official archival repository for Bruce Springsteen’s written works, photographs, periodicals, and artifacts.
 The Center will preserve and promote the legacy of Bruce Springsteen and his role in American music, while honoring and celebrating icons of American music like Woody Guthrie, Robert Johnson, Hank Williams, Frank Sinatra, and others.

-The Center for the Arts hosts of variety of concerts, shows, lectures, and exhibits for the MU community and public audiences.
+The Center for the Arts hosts a variety of concerts, shows, lectures, and exhibits for the Monmouth community and public audiences.
 From musicians to ghost hunters, films to operas, these events provide education and enjoyment for those in attendance.

 The Kislak Real Estate Institute, part of the Leon Hess Business School, is a leading research center on real estate and economic development.
 The Institute also offers programs of study that provide students and professionals with the skills needed for a productive career in commercial real estate.

 The Urban Coast Institute, part of the School of Science, is a forum for research, education, and collaboration supporting the stewardship of coastal ecosystems.
 Expanding on the University’s marine and environmental biology and policy program, the UCI allows students to study important environmental issues, both on campus and at the beach only a mile away.